SodiumZH/NFF-Girls/wiki/gameplay-en.md

 ## Items

 ### Respawner

-~~An item dropped on befriended mob die to respawn the mob.
-Only owner can pick up and use it to respawn.~~  (Removal: 0.1.15)

 An item generated on befriended mob die to respawn the mob.
 It will automatically given to the owner.(0.x.15)